Blue Horizons — Another Great Book

 This week, I’ve been re-reading Beth Leonard’s Blue Horizons.
-I know, it has pretty much nothing to do with galley stuff.
-But it’s a great book and I highly recommend it.
+It’s a great book and I highly recommend it.

 You’re probably far more familiar with Beth’s Voyager’s Handbook, a comprehensive manual of everything you need to know to plan for and set off on a long-distance voyage aboard your own boat.
 Blue Horizons is a totally different type of book, although it too covers the realities of cruising.